stackbone.rag

 Pass filter to scope the search to documents whose metadata matches a JSON sub-object (matched server-side via jsonb @> $1):

-const result = await client.rag.retrieve({
+const result = await stackbone.rag.retrieve({

 text: 'pricing tiers',